kellewic/llm/README.md

 - Do the same with a local version of llama3.2.
 - Responses are saved by model name.

 Local models spiked VM CPU 100% causing desktop fans to come on.
-Lots of resources for a seemingly simple task.
+Lots of resources for a seemingly simple task, although the URL used does produce around 12k characters.